By Marjorie Munsterberg

 Book review:

-The author of the book review is treated as the author, with the title of the review in quotation marks, followed by “review of” the title of the book reviewed underlined, “by” the author of the book, and the publication information in parentheses.
+The author of the book review is treated as the author, and the title of the review, put in quotation marks, is "Review of [the title of the book reviewed, underlined or italicized], by [the name of the author of the book]" and then the publication information in parentheses.

 Exhibition review: